 If you’re looking for a new type of spring flower, consider planting the candy cane oxalis plant.
-A sub-shrub, growing candy cane sorrel is an option for adding something new and different in the early spring garden, or even in containers.
+As a sub-shrub, growing candy cane sorrel is an option for adding something new and different in the early spring garden, or even in containers.

 Candy cane oxalis plants are botanically called Oxalis versicolor, meaning changing color.
 Candy cane oxalis flowers are red and white, hence the name.
 In early spring, trumpet shaped blooms appear, even on young plants.
 Gardeners in some areas may find blooms on the plant in late winter.